MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-analytics-accelerators.md

 Microsoft partners offer accelerators to expedite the implementation of embedded analytics solutions integrated with your application.
 Embedded analytics accelerators are a cost-effective way to speed up time-to-market or advance a PoC or pilot for your multitenant, customer-facing Power BI embedded analytics solution​.
 They simplify the implementation process and can also help you manage your Power BI capacity and billing.

-The following diagram illustrates the main modules of an accelerator and how they relate to your Azure and Power BI subscriptions and interact with to your existing multitenant web application.
+The following diagram illustrates the main modules of an accelerator and how they relate to your Azure and Power BI subscriptions and interact with to your existing multitenant web application:

 :::image type="content" source="./media/embedded-analytics-accelerators/accelerator-workflow.png" alt-text="Diagram showing how accelerators work.":::